-Restructuring and acquisition-related costs in fiscal 2023 related to the following: \$28 million primarily for the consolidation and closure of manufacturing facilities in Central America in the second quarter of 2023, \$11 million related to the closure of a yarn-spinning facility in the U.S. in the fourth quarter of fiscal 2023, \$4 million related to the December 2022 closure of a yarn-spinning plant in the U.S. and the exit cost from terminating a lease on a previously closed yarn facility, and \$3 million in other costs, including costs incurred to complete restructuring activities that were initiated in fiscal 2022.
+Restructuring and acquisition-related costs in fiscal 2023 related to the following: \$27.5 million primarily for the consolidation and closure of manufacturing facilities in Central America in the second quarter of 2023, \$11.4 million related to the closure of a yarn-spinning facility in the U.S. in the fourth quarter of fiscal 2023, \$3.7 million related to the December 2022 closure of a yarn-spinning plant in the U.S. and the exit cost from terminating a lease on a previously closed yarn facility, and \$3.2 million in other costs, including costs incurred to complete restructuring activities that were initiated in fiscal 2022.

-Restructuring and acquisition-related costs in fiscal 2022 related to the following: \$5 million for the closure of a yarnspinning plant in the U.S, \$2 million in accelerated depreciation of right-of-use assets relating to facilities no longer in use, \$1 million in employee termination and benefit costs related to the closure of a distribution center in the U.S., as well \$2 million related to the completion of previously initiated restructuring activities, partly offset by a gain of \$6 million on business dispositions (refer to note 5 of the consolidated financial statements), and a gain of \$3 million on the sale of a former manufacturing facility in Mexico.
+Restructuring and acquisition-related costs in fiscal 2022 related to the following: \$5 million for the closure of a yarn-spinning plant in the U.S, \$2 million in accelerated depreciation of right-of-use assets relating to facilities no longer in use, \$1 million in employee termination and benefit costs related to the closure of a distribution center in the U.S., as well \$2 million related to the completion of previously initiated restructuring activities, partly offset by a gain of \$6 million on business dispositions, and a gain of \$3 million on the sale of a former manufacturing facility in Mexico.